SIGPLAN/SIGPLAN.github.io/Conferences/POPL.md

 ---
 layout: default
-title: Principles of Programming Languages (POPL)
+title: "Principles of Programming Languages (POPL)"
 ---
 Principles of Programming Languages symposium addresses fundamental principles and important innovations in the design, definition,